 Use Your New Language As Often As Possible!

-Learning Japanese (日本語) and other tonal languages has been a slow process, BUT I love Japanese culture so much that I’m willing to do what it takes to communicate with people in their language.
+Learning Japanese (日本語) and other tonal languages has been a slow process, BUT I love Japanese culture so much that I'm willing to do what it takes to communicate with people in their language.
 I started by ordering my food at the local sushi spot.
 A young lady there corrects my pronunciation and even gives me cultural anecdotes.
-It was scary at first of course, but I’m learning to SPEAK.
+It was scary initially, but I'm learning to SPEAK.

 *Hey, this page contains affiliate links.
 There's no extra cost to you, but I receive a small commission when you decide to use them.
 They help me keep this party going.